 Each year, we partner with over 8,500 disabled people to understand what matters to them, what a good life looks like in their world, and how the right mix of relationships, resources, and funded supports can help make that possible.

-Our main hub is in Christchurch Ōtautahi, with kaimahi working remotely across Aotearoa.
-With around 80 passionate people, connection is everything here — we support each other, learn together, and work with a shared sense of purpose.
+With a team of around 80 passionate people, our main hub is in Christchurch Ōtautahi, while most of us work remotely from home.
+Connection is central to how we operate — we support one another, learn together, and work with a shared sense of purpose.

 The Opportunity